mcPython95/Article_type_classification/README.md

-# Article_type_classification

-Creating a README file for your GitHub repository involves detailing the purpose of the project, the dependencies, installation steps, and usage instructions.
-Below is a sample README file for your article type classification project:

----

 # Article Type Classification

 This repository contains a machine learning project for classifying articles into various categories such as 'Commercial', 'Military', 'Executives', 'Others', 'Support & Services', 'Financing', and 'Training'.
 The project utilizes text data and employs natural language processing (NLP) techniques and machine learning models to perform the classification.